UCLA Office of the Vice Chancellor for Academic Personnel

 Pathway to Retirement Agreements include an appointee’s letter irrevocably retiring as of a fixed date (usually the penultimate business day of June).
 Agreements typically include a mix of pre and post-retirement conditions, the latter for up to three years following retirement.
 Here are some elements you may want to include in a Pathways agreement:

 - Chair’s Grant of Teaching Relief: Teaching obligations may be shifted or reduced.
 Departments can benefit if the faculty member engages in curriculum development or co-teaching, provides special administrative services, or concludes unfinished research or catalogues one’s scholarly work and research).
-Such relief can be spread over one or two years prior to retirement and coordinated with pending sabbatical leaves; it can be especially valuable during the last quarter or two before retirement.
+Such relief can be spread over two years prior to retirement and coordinated with pending sabbatical leaves; it can be especially valuable during the last quarter or two before retirement.

 - Deferral of Five-Year Review: Agreements may “defer” a five-year review (or a review’s remedial plan); see UCLA CALL, Appendix 12.
 Such a deferral can be especially attractive when combined with teaching relief, as it can provide long-serving colleagues with a smoother path to retirement.